Star Wars: Republic Commando (NS)

 What's especially nice about the tactical commands in Republic Commando is how easy and intuitive they are.
 In general, all you need to do is highlight an interactive object — like a door, terminal, or waist-high cover — and press A; the nearest commando will immediately obey your command.
 It's a very accessible tweak to more intricate tactical shooters of the Ghost Recon variety.
 That said, sometimes it can be a little too simple and straightforward.
 One wonders how the tactical decision-making would have evolved in the cancelled sequel.

-Graphically, Republic Commando looks better than ever — at least on consoles — thanks to a new coat of paint from developer/publisher Aspyr.
+Graphically, Republic Commando looks better than before — at least on consoles — thanks to a new coat of paint from developer/publisher Aspyr.
 Everything is sharper and more textured.
 The blocky models won't let you forget this game is from 2005, though.
 Remember: this is an enhanced port, not a remaster, and certainly not a remake.
 Think of it as an uprezzed Xbox game.

-While Aspyr upgraded the graphics, it didn't do much else to elevate or modernize the game.
+While Aspyr upgraded the graphics, it didn't do much else to improve performance or modernize the game.
 There are no Switch-specific features, which is a major bummer.
 Gyro aiming would be a great addition, as would touch controls in handheld mode.
 Aspyr also nixed the multiplayer component from the game.
 The multiplayer mode was never essential, sure, but it would still be nice to have — maybe even buttressed with offline bots.
 Smaller quality-of-life fixes, like the ability to toggle crouch, would also be welcome.

 So, should you invest in Republic Commando on Switch?
 Again, it depends on how you approach an "enhanced port".
 If you're looking only for the original single-player campaign, in all its glory, with some enhanced visuals, then go for it.
 This is still a great, unique game after all these years and worth playing for first-person shooter fans and Star Wars devotees alike.
 If you're looking for a true remaster or something that might justify double dipping on Switch, you may wish to pass.
 In any event, let us all hope and pray that one day we see a sequel to this outstanding game.